 Yes, dietary fiber can aid bowel movements and alleviate constipation.
 But it has also been found to help regulate blood sugar, boost heart health, potentially increase longevity, and lower cancer risk.
 It also helps keep you fuller for longer, Avena adds, which can help moderate our caloric intake.

-Foods that are particularly rich in fiber include chia seeds, dark chocolate, almonds, popcorn, oats, raspberries, pears, artichokes, lentils, green peas, kidney beans and chickpeas, brussels sprouts, broccoli, and red cabbage, Avena says.
+Foods that are particularly rich in fiber include chia seeds, popcorn, oats, raspberries, pears, artichokes, lentils, green peas, kidney beans and chickpeas, brussels sprouts, broccoli, and red cabbage, Avena says.

 5 weight loss tips to keep you on track